WPI-MMR/gym_solo/README.md

 And the package should be installed!
 Note that this is in development mode so any local changes will be reflected in the package as well.

+# Running Tests
+All of our tests can be run by using python's built in `unittest`.
+To run the tests, use the following procedure:

+1. Source the environment
+2. Navigate to the root of the repository
+3. `python -m unittest discover -v`